 A web site was quickly created to enhance communication and we began to work out how we might respond.
 Three meetings with the bishops followed on the 7th April, 22nd April and 4th May, when six representatives of the Scottish Anglican Network (as we were dubbed by the press), listened to the bishops’ reasons for their statement, and they were able to hear our concerns.
 On the 7th June, the bishops released a second statement to the whole church.
 Sadly, this failed to answer many of our questions, nor convince us that the Scottish Episcopal Church had not adopted a stance which was against orthodox biblical teaching, the tradition of the ‘one holy and catholic church’, as well as the majority of the Anglican Communion.

 However, the doctrine of the SEC (as defined in canon law) maintained the teaching that marriage was between a man and a woman.
 That changed at the General Synod which met in June 2015 decided to remove any such definition from the canons, thus paving the way for same-sex marriage.

-Since 2005, we have worked hard to play a full role within the SEC and maintained a gracious dialogue with the bishops.
-We also participated in the listening process (known as the “Cascade Conversations”) which has led to the General Synod choosing to ignore the biblical approach to marriage, the tradition of the Church and the witness of the majority of Christians around the world today.
+Since 2005, we worked hard to play a full role within the SEC and maintained a gracious dialogue with the bishops.
+We also participated in the listening process (known as the “Cascade Conversations”) which ultimately led to the General Synod choosing on 8 June 2017 to ignore the biblical approach to marriage, the tradition of the Church and the witness of the majority of Christians around the world today.